 I used an angle grinder with a grinding wheel, but the plastic is soft, so you could do it with a rotary tool or even with a file by hand if you had a lot of extra time.
 Note the masking tape to make sure the camera cable stayed well out of the way of the grinding wheel.

 There is an internal square tab inside the ball joint, which also has to be filed down (I used a hand file for this one):

 After this small modification to the ball joint, there was plenty of flexibility to aim the camera exactly where I wanted it and have the bottom of the motion sensing pod level with the ground.
-Of course, the lights are “upside down”, but you can still point them in any direction you need.
-The “rain shields” normally on the top are now on the underside, but no water will get caught in them (because they are angled down, and because the entire light and fixture is protected under the eave anyways).
-Most people won’t even notice.
-If I was willing to disconnect the light wires, swap the two and re-connect them, I could have made them be “upright” again, but I felt that this was too much work for just an aesthetic change.
+Of course, you will need to rotate the lights so they are not “upside down”, so the “rain shields” are correctly on the top.
 [Note that the camera part is shipped “upside down” in the box, and normally you would need to flip it over when wall mounting, so you can omit that step.]

 I am lucky, in that I have a low roof, so that the angle of the camera is still right around where it should be for capturing good images of faces.
 If you had a two story house, mounting a camera under the eave wouldn’t give you a very good angle.